TodePond/DreamBerd/README.md

 ## Highlighting

-Syntax highlighting is now available for DreamBerd 3 in VSCode.
-To enable it, install a [highlighting extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) and then use the [DreamBerd 3 configuration file](https://github.com/TodePond/DreamBerd/blob/main/.vscode/settings.json).
+Syntax highlighting is now available for nDreamBerd in VSCode.
+To enable it, install a [highlighting extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) and then use the [nDreamBerd configuration file](https://github.com/TodePond/DreamBerd/blob/main/.vscode/settings.json).

 This is what it looks like: